luukka76/Feature-selection-method-based-on-entropy-and-similarity-python-codes/README.md

 1. FSsimilarityPL.ipynb: Python notebook file including the feature selection function
 2. Feature_selection_PL: Python notebook file including the function and examples of the use of the function

-Special thanks to this goes to Mahinda Mailagaha Kumbure
+Special thanks from this goes to Mahinda Mailagaha Kumbure

 For matlab codes see: